open-tale/open-tale.github.io/_docs/05-skills.md

 #### Heal

-* The maximum range is equal to the Magicy level, in meters.
+* The maximum range is equal to 5 + Magicy, in meters.

 * Heals the target by one third of the SP.